Guide To Cooper Young Festival 2017

 16. There are three music stages; be sure you don’t miss that part of the Festival.
 Full lineup.

 17. The Main Stage (in front of Young Ave.
-Deli) has live music from 11: 15 a.m. until 6:30 p.m., including Brennan Villines, Hope Clayburn, James & the Ultrasounds, and The Dirty Streets.
+Deli) has music from 11:15 a.m. until the last band starts at 5:15 p.m., including Joyce Cobb, The Band Camino, and Star and Micey.

 20. Do All The Things!
 Experience all the fun at CY Fest: peruse the booths, talk to people, catch a few demos, and get some grub.

-23. The Cooper York Fest is September 17 from 9 a.m. to 7 p.m. at Memphis Made Brewing.
-The taproom hosts this extension of CY Fest with food trucks, entertainment, and special release beers.
+22. The Cooper York Fest is September 16 from 9 a.m. to 7 p.m. at Memphis Made Brewing.
+The taproom hosts this extension of CY Fest with food trucks, entertainment, vendors, and special release beers.
+It’s free to enter.

-25. Like I said before, it’s pretty much a holiday to residents, so get yourself in festival mode and dive in.
+25. Like I said before, it’s pretty much a holiday to residents, so get yourself in festival mode, make a plan, and dive in.
 It’s “midtown Christmas” and one of the most fun days of the year.
 Make new friends, get some holiday shopping done, hear some music, drink some beer, and have a Pronto pup.

 Cooper Young Neighborhood